StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 The properties described below can be retrieved from the default `view` and `event` parameters in an event handler function with asynchronous execution.

 **View** properties return details of the view that the event handler is configured for.
-Note that parameter name `view` or `scope` can be used, or an alias.
+Note that you can use the parameter name `view` or `scope`, or an alias.

 * `view.name` - returns the view name.
 * `view.description` - returns the view description.